mkollaro/taskrunner/README.md

     $ bin/taskrunner examples/simple.py pipeline -D task1.msg=ping

+    $ bin/taskrunner examples/simple.py pipeline -D GLOBAL_VAR=abc

-It can't contain contain any spaces, has to be in the exact format of 'varname.keyname=newvalue', where 'varname' is a dictionary in the Python file you're executing.
-It doesn't support redefinitions on other levels (e.g. changing the value of a dictionary in a dictionary).
-You can use it multiple times.
-It gets redefined right before the tasks get run.
+It can't contain any spaces, has to be in the exact format of `varname.key1.key2.key3...=newvalue`, where `varname` is a variable in the Python file you're executing and `newvalue` has to be a string.
+You can use as many levels as you want (e.g.  changing the value of a dictionary in a dictionary) and use it multiple times.
+It gets redefined immediately before the tasks get run.

 ### Best practices for writing tasks and their configurations
 * don't make the `cleanup` method dependent on `run`, because with the